Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-old-2.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-old-2.png"
-      alt="Screenshot of the About section of the frontpage of the original conda-forge website.
-A white background presents some text in black introducing conda-forge to the newcomers." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
+      alt="The About section in the frontpage of the original conda-forge website.
+It presents a paragraph introducing how conda-forge works, which is followed by some statistics like the amount of monthly and all-time downloads, how many packages are available, or the number of issues and PRs that were opened so far." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>